 Years of college is generally the way to go to build yourself a better future.
 A higher education should be able to get you a pretty nice paycheck at the end of every week, however years of college can also leave you with some pretty hefty school loans.

 Unfortunately, college is expensive, times can get tough, and you may find yourself choosing between making that student loan payment or put food on your table.
+You can save money on college textbooks, but that’s not enough.

 1. Your Loan Will Become Delinquent